seyhunak/twitter-bootstrap-rails/README.md

 ### Modal Helper
 You can create modals easily using the following example.
 The header, body, and footer all accept content_tag or plain html.
-The href of the button to launch the modal must matche the id of the modal dialog.
+The href of the button to launch the modal must match the id of the modal dialog.

 ````
 <%= content_tag :a, "Modal", :href => "#modal", :class => 'btn', :data => {:toggle => 'modal'} %>